Last updated on February 12th, 2024 at 07:50 am

 Over time, we’ve heard Nigerians asking, “Is the Emirate Dirham higher than the Nigerian Naira?”
 They are mostly those who are seeking greener pasture in the Arabian country.

 Their curiosity is centred around Dirham to Naira exchange rate when it’s ripe for them to send money back home to their loved ones.

 If you are one of them, we understand your curiosity and in this post, we’ll let you know if the Emirate Dirham is high or low viz-a-viz the Naira.

 But before that, it’s very important to note that Dubai isn’t a country, rather it’s one of the seven Emirates that made up the United Arab Emirate (UAE).

 Quick facts about Dubai

 Dubai is a city and emirate in the UAE.
-The city is popular more than other emirates because of its luxury shopping, ultramodern architecture and a lively nightlife scene.
+The city is popular more than other emirates because of its luxury shopping, ultramodern architecture and lively nightlife scene.
 In the city of Dubai is an 830m-tall tower skyscraper, Burj Khalifa.

-The United Arab Emirates which became a federation in 1971 comprises of the following emirates:
+The United Arab Emirates which became a federation in 1971 comprises the following emirates: